 Duration: 1 year, 2 days per week

-In the Child rotation, interns will work under the supervision of a registered psychologist, and will have the opportunity to work with the parents and families of children with developmental disabilities.
-Supervisors either have a primarily psychodynamic or cognitive/behavioural orientation to treatment.
-The interns will be assigned a rotation with young and school-age children, or school-age children up to eighteen years, presenting with wide variety of diagnostic concerns.
-The Child Rotation opportunities will vary depending on the assignment of younger or older child age groupings.
-Opportunities include developmental, behavioural, and psychological assessments and interventions.
-Some children will require comprehensive diagnostic assessments for children who have, or are suspected to have, developmental delay / disability.
-Clients include children with genetic and chromosomal disorders including Down syndrome, Fragile X, rare neuro-developmental disorders such as Norrie Disease; neuron degenerative diseases such as Tay-Sachs; Autism Spectrum Disorders; seizure disorders; auditory and visual impairment; and abuse and neglect.
+In the Child rotation, interns will have the opportunity to work with the parents and families of children with developmental disabilities.
+The interns will be assigned a rotation with young children, or school-age children up to eighteen years.
+Clients include children with genetic and chromosomal disorders including Down syndrome, Fragile X, rare neuro-developmental disorders; Autism Spectrum Disorders; seizure disorders; auditory and visual impairment; and abuse and neglect.
 The clients’ and families’ needs are complex.
-The interns may also have the opportunity to provide individual therapy, family therapy, group work, counselling for parents, and psychological consultation at home, school or to community agencies.
-The interns may also have the opportunity to function as part of an interdisciplinary FASD team to provide comprehensive diagnoses and consultation, working alongside developmental pediatrics, occupational therapy, speech/language pathology, audiology, behaviour therapy, and service coordination, in providing service to children.
-A variety of research opportunities are also available.
+The interns may also have the opportunity to provide individual therapy, family therapy, group work, counselling with parents, and psychological consultation at home, school or to community agencies.

 We are looking for senior level doctoral candidates who have completed all doctoral coursework and practicum in assessment and intervention, ideally including assessment with children.
-Our ideal interns are knowledgeable about autism and developmental disabilities, and have a behavioural orientation in their approach to treatment.
+Our ideal interns are knowledgeable about autism and developmental disabilities.